outdreamer/build-a-cure-1/docs/specific/multiplication.md

     - this is a tangential method that likely requires more operations than multiplying x by x, but if you have that query & results available quicker than lattice or other common methods, it may still be faster
       - another example is adding two triangles to get the area of the square, if you can derive the triangle dimensions allowing for overlap between triangle perimeter & square perimeter faster than multiplying x by x
       - another example is if you have an expanded version of the expansion (x by x by x) and youve computed the division of x^3 / x and have it cached or a divisor method thats faster than existing multiplication algorithms

+    - interface analysis:

+      - this involves identifying the key interfaces (trajectory, intersection, angle, alignment) of the problem space

       - a physics simulator could be faster as well - simulating the trajectory of electrons through a square of balls could estimate the number of balls more rapidly than division
+        - this is an example of applying a filter (trajectory) to solve a problem in a new way

+      - trajectory physics could also be faster - which path from (0,0) to (x,y) involves the fewest summing operations

+    - a conceptual query could be faster too:

+      - applying one symmetry to another
+      - applying one ordered list to another to create an alignment between each pair of values (perpendicular angle) and calculating their intersection (x,y)
+      - applying one ordered list (spectrum) to another at the angle where they provide symmetries for those lists if the list values can be negative (perpendicular angle)

   - deriving existing methods: